-11.3 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
-In cases where the National Competition is in a country which do not use the Euro as the official currency, the amounts will be converted to local currency.
+11.4 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
+In cases where the National Competition is in a country which does not use the Euro as the official currency, the amounts will be converted to local currency.

 12 Intellectual Property & Publication Rights

-12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal;
+12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal, project and final report;

 (i) are original creations and

 (ii) that they do not infringe on any intellectual property rights including copyrights, trademarks, know how, trade secrets or patents nor any rights of privacy or publicity of any person, or any other right of any third party.
 Any intellectual property infringement, misuse or plagiarism of another’s work in any form or state will result in immediate disqualification and forfeiture of eligibility to receive all awards, recognition and Prizes.